kube-zen/zen-watcher/docs/INGESTER_MIGRATION_GUIDE.md

 - Review and adjust if needed

 **"Destination type 'webhook' is not supported":**
-- Only CRD destinations are supported
+- Non-CRD destinations are not supported
 - Deploy external controller to watch Observations and forward to webhook

 ### After Migration